 A cost segregation study is an engineering-based analysis that reclassifies components of your property into shorter IRS depreciation categories (5, 7, and 15 years) instead of the default 27.5 or 39 years.
 This accelerates your depreciation deductions, reducing your tax bill in the early years of ownership.
 Why do Airbnbs get higher cost segregation deductions? ▼

-Short-term rentals are typically furnished with furniture, appliances, electronics, linens, kitchenware, and décor — all of which qualify as 5-year personal property under MACRS.
+Short-term rentals are generally furnished with furniture, appliances, electronics, linens, kitchenware, and décor, all of which qualify as 5-year personal property under MACRS.
 This FF&E (furniture, fixtures, and equipment) often represents 15-20% of the property’s depreciable basis, significantly increasing the accelerated depreciation amount compared to unfurnished long-term rentals.
 Does cost segregation work for Miami condos used as Airbnbs? ▼

 Absolutely.
-Cost segregation applies to your condo unit’s allocated share of the building’s depreciable components, plus your unit’s individual buildout (flooring, fixtures, cabinetry, appliances).
+Cost segregation applies to your condo unit’s allocated share of the building’s depreciable components, plus your unit’s individual buildout (flooring, fixtures, casework, appliances).
 Many Miami condo STR investors overlook this, assuming standard depreciation captures everything.
-It doesn’t — a proper study identifies significantly more in reclassifiable components.
+It doesn’t; a proper study identifies significantly more in reclassifiable components.

 Learn More About Cost Segregation